SolarisImmortal/SolarisBot/README.md

 # SolarisBot
-Code for Reddit bots before they get their own accounts.
+The Code for /u/SolarisBot on Reddit